 This Certificate of Confidentiality does not mean that the Federal government endorses this study.
-You should understand that a Certificate of Confidentiality does not prevent you or a member of your family from voluntarily releasing information about yourself or your involvement in this research.
-If an insurer, employer, or other person obtains your written consent to receive research information, then the researchers may not use the Certificate to withhold that information.
-If you are not the vehicle owner, you should know that the vehicle owner will not have access to your data.
+You and your child should understand that a Certificate of Confidentiality does not prevent your child or a member of your child's family from voluntarily releasing information about your child or his/her involvement in this research.
+If an insurer, employer, or other person obtains your written consent and your child's written assent to receive research information, then the researchers may not use the Certificate to withhold that information.
+If you (or your child) are not the vehicle owner, you should know that the vehicle owner will not have access to your child's data.

 The Certificate of Confidentiality also does not prevent the researchers from disclosing voluntarily matters such as child abuse, or subject's threatened or actual harm to self or others.
 This could also include behaviors such as habitually driving under the influence of drugs or alcohol, allowing an unlicensed minor to drive the vehicle, or habitually running red lights at high speed.
-If this type of behavior is observed, we reserve the right to remove you from the study and inform the appropriate authorities of what we have observed.
-In most cases, we will notify you first of the behaviors we have observed prior to removing you from the study or informing others of our observations.
-If you are removed from the study, your compensation will be prorated based on the time you have already spent as a participant in the study.
+If this type of behavior is observed, we reserve the right to remove your child from the study and inform the appropriate authorities of what we have observed.
+In most cases, we will notify your child first of the behaviors we have observed prior to removing your child from the study or informing others of our observations.
+If your child is removed from the study, his/her compensation will be prorated based on the time he/she has already spent as a participant in the study.

 The protections of the Certificate of Confidentiality described herein may not apply to passengers or drivers of the vehicle who have not consented to being in this study.
-For this reason, Informed Consent will be sought from all other adults who drive the vehicle, and these individuals will be protected by the Certificate of Confidentiality to the same degree as you are.
+For this reason, Informed Consent will be sought from all other adults who drive the vehicle, and these individuals will be protected by the Certificate of Confidentiality to the same degree as your child.

-To summarize, your level of confidentiality in this study is as follows:
+To summarize, your child's level of confidentiality in this study is as follows: